(Prolegomena to the methodology of unscientific knowledge)

 .
 2.1.2.
 The facts that are worthy of supporting it haven’t probably come into existence yet.

 .
 2.2.
-It makes more sense to neglect a good fact than a good hypothesis, because there are much more facts than hypotheses.
+It makes more sense to neglect a good fact than a good hypothesis, because there are many more facts than hypotheses.

 .
 2.3.
 Facts without a hypothesis are white noise.
 Facts in a hypothesis are a waste of space.

-3. If reality does not bear out to the hypothesis, the problem is reality, not the hypothesis.
+3. If reality does not bear out to the hypothesis, this is the problem of the reality, not the hypothesis.

 .
 3.2.
-Entirety is the most reliable rationale of a hypothesis.
+Inner integrity is the most reliable rationale of a hypothesis.

 4. The beauty of a hypothesis can justify any fact.
 It can justify even the absence of facts.

 .
 4.1.
 However, no fact can justify a hypothesis devoid of beauty.